Koch snowflake

-The Koch snowflake (also known as the Koch curve, Koch star, or Koch island) is a fractal curve and one of the earliest fractals to have been described.
+The Koch snowflake (also known as the Koch curve, Koch star, or Koch island is a fractal curve and one of the earliest fractals to have been described.
 It is based on the Koch curve, which appeared in a 1904 paper titled "On a Continuous Curve Without Tangents, Constructible from Elementary Geometry" by the Swedish mathematician Helge von Koch.

 The Koch snowflake can be built up iteratively, in a sequence of stages.
 The first stage is an equilateral triangle, and each successive stage is formed by adding outward bends to each side of the previous stage, making smaller equilateral triangles.
 The areas enclosed by the successive stages in the construction of the snowflake converge to $\tfrac{8}{5}$ times the area of the original triangle, while the perimeters of the successive stages increase without bound.
 Consequently, the snowflake encloses a finite area, but has an infinite perimeter.

 The Koch snowflake has been constructed as an example of a continuous curve where drawing a tangent line to any point is impossible.
 Unlike the earlier Weierstrass function where the proof was purely analytical, the Koch snowflake was created to be possible to geometrically represent at the time, so that this property could also be seen through "naive intuition".

 Origin and history

-There is no doubt that the snowflake curve is based on the von Koch curve and its iterative construction.
-However, the picture of the snowflake does not appear in either the original article published in 1904 nor in the extended 1906 memoir.
-So one can ask who is the man who constructed the snowflake figure first.
-An investigation of this question suggests that the snowflake curve is due to the American mathematician Edward Kasner.
+In his 1904 article, von Koch applies this recursive construction to a line segment, obtaining the curve that forms $\tfrac{1}{3}$ of the boundary of the Koch snowflake.
+However, the complete snowflake does not appear in the original article published in 1904, nor in the extended 1906 memoir.
+The Koch snowflake as a closed curve may instead be due to the American mathematician Edward Kasner.